 Consolidating (or, “combining”) your federal student loans into one loan is advantageous in that you will have the convenience of making a single monthly payment.
 To qualify for a Federal Consolidation Loan, you must be in your grace period or have already entered repayment for each loan that is selected for consolidation.
 Consolidation generally extends the repayment period which results in a lower monthly payment by giving borrowers up to 25 years to repay their loan which may make it easier for you to repay your loans; however, you will pay more interest if you extend your repayment period through consolidation as you will be making payments for a longer period of time.
 Once made, Federal Consolidation Loans cannot be ‘unmade’ since the loans that were consolidated have been paid off and, therefore, no longer exist.
 If you do not feel that you will need monthly payment relief, you should carefully compare the cost of repaying your unconsolidated loans against the cost of repaying a consolidation loan.
-But, you MUST consolidate your loans if you are considering one of the loan cancellation options.
+But, you MAY consolidate your loans if you are considering one of the loan cancellation options.

 Helpful Hints to remember as you complete the online consolidation application and promissory note:

 - Refer to the Repayment Plan options for a better understanding of the benefits of loan consolidation, particularly the "Income Sensitive" repayment options.

 - Determine the payment plan that works best for you; use the U.S. Department of Education’s Online Calculator to estimate your monthly payments for the various plans.